 Come on this unforgettable journey with TFT, and not only will you explore this vibrant Mediterranean country like a local but you’ll learn to speak like one too!
-On this extended version of our 14-day Spanish Language trip, you’ll spend another full week soaking up the Spanish culture and language with 60 hours of intensive Spanish language courses.
+On this extended version of our 14-day Spanish immersion trip, you’ll spend another full week soaking up the Spanish culture and language with up to 60 hours of intensive Spanish language courses.
 You’ll learn from native speakers at three different international schools and test your speaking skills while immersed in the different dialects of San Sebastián, Barcelona, and Alicante.
 Join us to explore Spain’s most dynamic regions and gain confidence in your Spanish skills both inside and outside the classroom!

 We’ll begin in serene San Sebastián, the capital of Basque Country, where you’ll start your first session of lessons taught by native speakers.
 After your studies, you’ll surf at an international surfer’s paradise, taste your way through our one-of-a-kind Tapas Tour through the Historical Quarter, relax on Playa la Concha, and say bonjour to France on a day trip!
 Next stop is regal Madrid, where we’ll stroll through the the Puerta del Sol, pay homage to the legendary Real Madrid Football Club at the Bernabéu Stadium, and go for a rowboat ride in Retiro Park.